ToveLissner/MissLissner/server/README.md

 The server will automatically restart if you make edits.

+## Database Integration

+The backend interacts with an SQLite database using the `db.ts` file in the server directory.

 ## Additional Commands

 In addition to `yarn start`, you can use the following commands: